-To recharge a battery pack, connect the AC adaptor to the DC IN 19V jack and plug the other end into a working outlet.
+To recharge a battery pack, connect the AC adaptor to one of the ThunderboltTM 3/USB Type-CTM ports and plug the other end into a working outlet.
 The DC IN/Battery indicator glows amber while the battery is being charged.